 Triton and Aalto workstations have the central software available, currently for laptops you are on your own.

-module spider $name to search for available
+module spider $name to

-Triton and Aalto workstations.
+stack available on Triton and Aalto workstations.

 CSC also has a lot of software.
 Some is on CSC computers, some is exported to Triton.